Ovarian stroma

-The stroma of the ovary is a unique type of connective tissue abundantly supplied with blood vessels, consisting for the most part of spindle-shaped stroma cells.
+The ovarian stroma is a unique type of tissue in the ovary that gives structural and metabolic support to the functional parenchyma composed of follicles.
+The stroma is abundantly supplied with blood vessels, consisting for the most part of spindle-shaped stromal cells.
 These appear similar to fibroblasts.
 The stroma also contains ordinary connective tissue such as reticular fibers and collagen.
 Ovarian stroma differs from typical connective tissue in that it contains a high number of cells.
-The stroma cells are distributed in such a way that the tissue appears to be whorled.
+The stromal cells are distributed in such a way that the tissue appears to be whorled.
 Stromal cells associated with maturing follicles may acquire endocrine function and secrete estrogens.
 The entire ovarian stroma is highly vascular.

 On the surface of the organ this tissue is much condensed, and forms a layer (tunica albuginea) composed of short connective-tissue fibers, with fusiform cells between them.

-The stroma of the ovary may contain interstitial cells resembling those of the testis.
+The stroma of the ovary contains interstitial cells.